|Home > Registrants

 > Fees and payments

-Why is it such a short consultation period?
+Why has it been such a short consultation period?

-We are consulting for a shorter period to ensure that any changes to our fees are in place at the same time as the PSA funding regulations come into force.
+We consulted for a shorter period to ensure that any changes to our fees are in place at the same time as the PSA funding regulations come into force.

 When will this take effect?

-If the proposals are adopted the changes to the fees will be effective from 1 August 2015 (subject to parliamentary approval of the changes to our Rules).
+If the proposals are adopted the changes to the fees will be effective from 1 August 2015.
+This is subject to parliamentary approval of the necessary amendments to the Health and Care Professions Council (Registration and Fees) Rules 2003.
 Existing registrants would pay the new renewal fee when their profession next renews its registration after this date.

 Does the HCPC offer any discount of fees?